sproutfund/website_evergreen/program/seed-award.md

 context:
   heading: "Seeding Transformative Change"
   details:
     - "The Seed Award program was the flagship funding program of The Sprout Fund.
-More than 300 modest financial awards up to $10,000 supported community-based projects and initiatives at the grassroots-level."
+More than 300 modest financial awards up to $10,000 supported community-based projects and initiatives at the grassroots level."
     - "The model was the natural outgrowth of the New Idea Factory, which worked in 2000 to develop the ideas of young people (18-40 years old) and contribute to the region’s overall ability to attract and retain its young talent.
 Seed Award was created as a mechanism to support these and future innovative ideas to make Pittsburgh a better place to live, work, and play."
     - "The program was unique within Southwestern Pennsylvania, with a distinctive approach to facilitating community change and creating social impact through a blend of grantmaking, community engagement strategies, and other forms of support.
 Seed Award supported, celebrated, and showcased the initiatives of young and creative people in the region."
-    - "The program’s cumulative power helped to create a critical mass of positive change for Pittsburgh and the surrounding communities of Allegheny County, Fayette, and Greene counties."
+    - "The program’s cumulative power helped to create a critical mass of positive change for Pittsburgh and the surrounding communities of Allegheny, Fayette, and Greene counties."

 highlights:
   - title: "Funded Project Highlights"
     description:
-      - "Seed Award projects were innovative, non-traditional ideas that focused on current issues and challenges faced by the community, inspiring a diverse group of participants to be more involved in their community and assume leadership roles."
+      - "Seed Award projects were innovative, non-traditional ideas that focused on current issues and challenges faced by the community, inspiring a diverse group of participants to be more involved in their communities and assume leadership roles."
     sections:

       - title: "Art, Music, & Performance"